HG-ha/Parrot/README_en.md

 ### Mode Differences
 1. Quick Inference: Directly use audio for voice generation, with ordinary results
-2. Language Control: Similar to `1`, but supports changing the actual generated language through prompt text
+2. Language Control: Similar to `1`, but supports changing the actual generated language through prompt text, like "请使用四川话读这段话"
 3. Accurate Mode: Very good results, but requires the actual text content of the `Prompt Audio`

 ### Running Model API Separately (Model Separation Scenario)